philn128/sphinx-example/docs/source/functions.rst

 .. math::
    a t^2 + b t + c

-It is a special type of polynomial_ that only has a degree of 2
+It is a special type of polynomial_ that only has a degree of 2.
+In case you missed a description of the quadratic class, here it is again:

 .. autoclass:: examplecode.functions.Quadratic
     :noindex:

 The `Quadratic formula <https://en.wikipedia.org/wiki/Quadratic_formula>`_ allows us to easily find roots of a quadratic function.